Timvane-coder/Edge/README.md

    npm install
    ```
 3. **Configure the Bot**
-   - Open the `config.js` file and add your WhatsApp account details.
+   - Open the `config.js` file and add your WhatsApp account details. !if you want

 4. **Run the Bot**
    ```bash